Privacy Policy

 11. Data retention

 We keep personal data for as long as there is a need to keep it in connection with the purposes for which it was collected.
 The length of time may depend on the reason for which we are processing the data and the type of data being processed.
-We will carefully and securely dispose of any data after the retention period has expired.
+The criteria we use to determine the retention of personal data include: (i) any relevant statutory retention periods; (ii) our contractual and/or business relationships with you; (iii) (potential) disputes or complaints; and (iv) any guidelines issued by relevant regulators.
+We will carefully and securely dispose of any data after the retention period has expired, as long as the data is no longer necessary for the fulfilment of a contract, the initiation of a contract, or to protect or defend our position or that of a third party.

 In the event that you ask us to stop sending you marketing communications, we will retain certain details, such as your name, to help us ensure that you are not contacted again.